 2. Remove Personal Items

 Pack up all the family photos and memorabilia from the shelves and walls.
 You want the buyers to view the home and imagine their own belongings in place.
 The last thing you want is for them to the thinking about YOU and not the house.
 And it goes without saying that you should take your valuable items to the bank vault for storage.
 Although the viewing public will be accompanied by an agent, it’s always a good idea to keep jewelry, money, and medicines out of sight.

 Don’t be afraid to throw out those old golf clubs, shoes, and broken furniture.
 As my maid from Cleaning Sydney always tells me, “if you haven’t used it in a couple of years, you probably won’t get around to using it now”.
 There are lots of great places that will happily take your donations and many of them will come and pick it up.
 Clean out the closets, bookcases, kitchen counters, medicine cabinets, pantry, and garage.
 If you have things that you love all over the house, doesn’t it make sense to pack them away for safekeeping?
 So think of this process as a head start on packing and you’ll be way ahead of the game.

 4. Get Organized

-Buyers are expected to open closet doors, medicine cabinets, pantries and cupboards.
+Buyers are expected to open closet doors, medicine cabinets, pantries and storage cupboards.
 This isn’t snooping because they need to see the size of storage space in the home.
-The last thing you want is for them to have your purses or hats fall out of the closet when they open the doors, so get organized and start lauding your retentive qualities.
+The last thing you want is for them to have your purses or hats fall out of the closet when they open the doors, so hire a Maid2Match service or get organized and start lauding your retentive qualities.
 Line up your shoes, straighten your dishes, make sure your spice rack is in order, and color code your clothes.